-- 3.3.
-Employees and Site Managers must be informed of the location of the First Aid personnel and equipment available to them in their working environment.
-This will be in the form of a standard notice which will be displayed on the Health and Safety notice board at minimum. - 3.4.
+- 3.4.
 Headteachers/Managers must maintain a register which records their pupils' medical conditions and allergies e.g. asthma, epilepsy and anaphylaxis.
 Pupils with severe allergies and requiring adrenaline pens have a Healthcare Plan and Administration of Medicines Form completed.
 This information must be disseminated amongst all appropriate staff/volunteers involved in the supervision of pupils. - 3.5.
-Key information such as 'severe allergy' or 'emergency medicine needed' must be kept on display in the medical room.
+Key information such as 'severe allergy' or 'emergency medicine needed' will be easily accessible in the medical room.
 Files containing individual healthcare plans must be available in the medical room but not on public display.
-[In relation to school dinners, food allergies are managed by the School's external food providers (Eden Food Service)]. - 3.6.
-Establishment staff should receive sufficient and suitable training and achieve the necessary level of competency before they take on responsibility to support children with medical conditions.
-Any member of establishment staff should know what to do and respond accordingly when they become aware that a pupil with a medical condition needs help. - 3.7.
-Facilities must be provided to ensure that First Aid is rendered to employees, visitors, service users (including students), volunteers, agency staff etc, if they become ill or are injured at work or under the jurisdiction of the establishment, on or off site.
+[In relation to school dinners, food allergies are managed by the School's external food providers (Chartwells)]. - 3.6.
+School staff should receive sufficient and suitable training and achieve the necessary level of competency before they take on responsibility to support children with medical conditions.
+Any member of School staff should know what to do and respond accordingly when they become aware that a pupil with a medical condition needs help. - 3.7.
+Facilities must be provided to ensure that First Aid is rendered to employees, visitors, service users (including students), volunteers, agency staff etc, if they become ill or are injured at work or under the jurisdiction of the School, on or off site.
 Headteachers/Managers must put systems in place to ensure that all medicines, medical equipment, first aid rooms/changing areas/tables etc are correctly and safely stored and regularly cleaned after use and maintained. - 3.8.
-In administrating medication/treatments and deciding emergency courses of action, Headteachers/Managers must have due regard for the following implications and equality issues: - Diverse cultural values - Specific medical conditions encountered in particular ethnic groups - The practices and ethical values of particular faith groups and - 3.9.
+In administrating medication/treatments and deciding emergency courses of action, Headteachers/Managers must have due regard for the following implications and equality issues: - Diverse cultural values - Specific medical conditions encountered in particular ethnic groups - The practices and ethical values of particular faith groups - 3.9.
 The need for appropriate privacy of pupils while at the same time ensuring issues such as potential accusations of child abuse, especially where intimate procedures are involved or addressed. - 3.10.
 Due care should be exercised where English is not the first language of the pupil or parent/carer.
 Translation services must be sought if parents have difficulty understanding or supporting their child's medical condition themselves. - 3.11.
 Headteachers/Managers must urgently notify Delegated Services should there be an outbreak of a notifiable disease such as Norovirus and the postholder will deal with RIDDOR or other reporting requirements.
-The local Consultant in

-Communicable Disease Control (CCDC) can advise on the circumstances in which pupils with infectious diseases should be sent home, and the action to be taken following an outbreak of an infectious disease.
-Or Public Health Services at Bristol City Council at PO Box 595, Brunel House, St George's Road Bristol, BS1 5UY, Tel: 0117 922 2500, Email: health.safety@bristol.gov.uk
+The local Consultant in Communicable Disease Control (CCDC) can advise on the circumstances in which pupils with infectious diseases should be sent home, and the action to be taken following an outbreak of an infectious disease.
+Or Public Health Services at Bristol City Council at PO Box 595, Brunel House, St George's Road Bristol, BS1 5UY, Tel: 0117 922 2500, Email: health.safety@bristol.gov.uk - 3.12.
+Headteachers/Managers must check that the Education Establishment Public Liability Insurance arrangements will provide an indemnity to employees in respect of claims for personal injury.
+This indemnity extends to volunteers who have been asked to undertake such duties.
+The indemnity is subject to the following conditions: